fostroll/mordl/doc/README_BASICS.md

 ## MorDL Basics

-This chapter gives an overview on MorDL taggers and basic pipeline.
+This chapter gives an overview on MorDL taggers and the basic pipeline.

 ### Table of Contents